sarkarchandan/pycollections/README.md

 * `Set` protocol allows algebraic set operations.
 * `Mapping` protocol associates values with hashable keys.
 It is represented in Python by the dict data structure.
-* `Mutable Sequence, Set, and Mapping` protocols are representatives of the mutable versions of the corresponding protocols.
+* `Mutable Sequence`, `Mutable Set`, and `Mutable Mapping` protocols are representatives of the mutable versions of the corresponding protocols.

 In the [frozen_set](https://github.com/sarkarchandan/pycollections/blob/master/coll/frozen_set.py)
 module we have implemented a `SortedFrozenSet` type, which implements `Sized`,